gristlabs/grist-help/help/install/aws-marketplace.md

 [Grist on AWS Marketplace](https://aws.amazon.com/marketplace/management/products/prod-ljgtgt5bwdf2w/overview/product-information) has what you need to run a self-hosted Grist instance with minimal setup, and is based on [`grist-omnibus`](https://github.com/gristlabs/grist-omnibus).
 Below are the complete configuration steps, including authentication via OpenID.

-# Installation instructions
+## Installation instructions

-## First run setup
+### First run setup

 After deploying the image, Grist should be instantly available on your public IP4 DNS name on the HTTP protocol.
-However, because authorization data is not yet set up, you will only be able to login via email address.
+However, because authorization data is not yet set up, you will only be able to log in via email address.

 Default credentials:
-- email: `admin@[your-public-ip4-dns-adress]` (such as “`admin@ec2-34-224-196-207.compute-1.amazonaws.com`“)
+* email: `admin@[your-public-ip4-dns-adress]` (such as “`admin@ec2-34-224-196-207.compute-1.amazonaws.com`“)
-- password: `[your-public-ip4-dns-adress]`
+* password: `[your-public-ip4-dns-adress]`

-### How to login to EC2 instance
+#### How to log in to EC2 instance

 During deployment, you should have been asked about creating or using key pairs.
 You can use this pair to log in via SSH from your terminal/bash.
 The default user in your EC2 container is named “ubuntu”, and you can log in to `ubuntu@[ec2-intance-public-ip]`.